×

 You want to be able to measure how effective your postcards are in providing you with lucrative leads (not just responses), and, to do that, you need a way to track them.
 You have several options:

 • Use a service that will assign unique call-tracking phone numbers to elements of your postcard campaigns.
-It’s an exceptionally affordable way to follow what’s working and what isn’t.
+It’s an affordable way to follow what’s working and what isn’t.
 You can have different tracking numbers for different mailing lists and postcard designs that, when called, will forward calls to your business line.
 Providers of tracking numbers will report the number of callers using each number, and some will record the calls for you.
 (The recordings can be used as a valuable training tool.)

 • Include QR codes.
 Create a separate landing page with a unique URL for each real estate postcard marketing campaign.
 Encode the QR code with the URL so that when people click on the pages, you’ll know from which campaign the lead originated.